 With over 90% of its territory covered in mountains, Kyrgyzstan has no shortage of treks filled with stunning landscapes, alpine lakes, shepherds, yurts and a feeling of being very far out, immersed in nature.
 It's why we often recommend Kyrgyzstan to travelers interested in trekking with a taste of the offbeat.
-Our recent trek of the newly developed Jyrgalan trail in the Tian Shan mountains above the towns of Karakol and Jyrgalan reminded us again why we make such recommendations.
+Our recent trek of the newly developed Boz-Uchuk Lakes Trek in the Tian Shan mountains above Jyrgalan village reminded us again why we make such recommendations.

 Trekking in Kyrgyzstan, you'll find you don't often run into too many other travelers; there's plenty of space and elevation to go around.
-But if you really want to go offbeat and have the mountains to yourself, consider the newly developed Jyrgalan (Jergalan) to Boz Uchuk trek (aka, Jyrgalan trek) in eastern Kyrgyzstan.
+But if you really want to go offbeat and have the mountains to yourself, consider the newly developed Jyrgalan (Jergalan) to Boz Uchuk Lakes Trek in eastern Kyrgyzstan.
 You'll share the peaks and alpine lakes with just a handful of shepherds and their animals grazing on the jailoo (high pastures).
 It's this sort of trademark experience that makes Kyrgyzstan an unusual trekking destination.

 We felt fortunate to be among the first to experience this new trek.
 Its path takes you 55km (33.5 miles) through the Terskei Ala-Too Range of the Tian Shan Mountains of eastern Kyrgyzstan, over mountain passes, across river valleys and up to alpine lakes.
 Given our previous visit to Kyrgyzstan, our expectations were high.
 Yet they were exceeded in terms of landscape and overall trekking experience.